Environmental Risk Management

 Sumitomo Forestry Crest confirms that noise levels within the site boundaries of plants are below the statutory limit by taking regular measurements.

 No complaints about noise or vibrations having a major impact on the environment were received from local residents during fiscal 2022.

 Global Warming (Addressing the Act on Rational Use and Proper Management of Fluorocarbons)

 In April 2015, the Fluorocarbons Recovery and Destruction Law came into force for the purpose of promoting drastic measures over the entire lifecycle of chlorofluorocarbons that have a strong greenhouse effect, from manufacture to disposal.

-Since April 2020, regulation based on the law have been further strengthened, and the Group has taken steps to disseminate the details and take appropriate measures.
+Since April 2020, regulation based on the law have been further strengthened, and the Sumitomo Forestry Group has taken steps to disseminate the details and take appropriate measures.

-In most cases, the Sumitomo Forestry Group leases its offices as tenants in buildings, therefore, it does not own (or manage) that much commercial refrigeration and air -conditioning equipment (air- conditioners, refrigerators, etc.).
-However, in response to the enactment of this law, we are conducting periodic simple inspections of the same equipment that is using ﬂuorocarbons as a coolant as well as executing legal and periodic inspections for devices with compressors that have 7.5kW or higher rated output.
+In most cases, the Sumitomo Forestry Group leases its offices as tenants in buildings, therefore, it does not own (or manage) that much commercial refrigeration and air-conditioning equipment (air-conditioners, refrigerators, etc.).
+Some business sites have construction vehicles that fall under the category of "specified products," such as forklifts, etc. equipped with air conditioners.
+In response to the enactment of this law, we are conducting periodic simple inspections of the equipment that is using ﬂuorocarbons as a coolant as well as executing legal and periodic inspections for devices with compressors that have 7.5kW or higher rated output.
 Furthermore, Sumitomo Forestry promotes the transition to products that do not use ﬂuorocarbons in accordance with the Law on Promoting Green Purchasing when replacing existing equipment or purchasing new equipment.